thp/urlwatch/docs/source/reporters.rst

 E-Mail via sendmail
 ---------------------

-You can send email via the system's sendmail command provided by the MTA.
-You need to set "method: sendmail" in the config file.
+You can send email via the system's ``sendmail`` command provided by the MTA.
+You need to set ``method: sendmail`` in the config file:

 .. code:: yaml